Join us for the Next monthly Meeting April 11, 2022 – Resolutions and Budget,

 The members of CFUW Parksville Qualicum acknowledge with respect the ancestral, traditional Aboriginal territories of the Coast Salish on whose territory we live, meet and learn.
 CFUW PQ members are Oceanside women committed to and actively promoting equality, education and opportunities for women and girls locally, nationally and internationally.
-We invite you to come and meet us in an open atmosphere of advocacy, learning and friendship.
-Please check out our monthly meetings, special events, interest groups and book clubs.
+Initiated in 1981, we invite you to come and meet us in an open atmosphere of advocacy, learning and friendship.
+Please check out our monthly meetings, special events, committees, interest groups and book clubs.
 A wide range of topics is considered together with social activities that make our advocacy work connected and enjoyable.
 Our annual Book Sale fundraiser is held in October each year and began in 1985.
 Funds raised goes toward projects and Scholarships and Bursaries for local girls and women.

-Founded in 1981, CFUW PQ is an active member of CFUW National, joining with more than 100 other local clubs and their more than 7,000 individual members to advocate for girls and women.
-Through CFUW National founded in 1919, we maintain active liaison with the federal government of Canada, with the United Nations, and with Graduate Women International (GWI/IFUW), which represents thousands of women around the world.
+Founded in 1981, CFUW PQ is an active member of CFUW National, joining with more than 100 other local clubs and their more than 8,000 individual members to advocate for girls and women.
+Through CFUW National founded in 1919, we maintain active liaison with the Federal Government of Canada, with the United Nations, and with Graduate Women International (GWI), which represents thousands of women around the world.
 With our local partners, we advocate for issues such as poverty reduction and access to affordable early childhood education.
 And with our members, we celebrate successes, work to meet challenges and maintain a spirit of friendship, collegiality and enjoyment.